 Read Peter Wayner's full article on 15 hot programming trends -- and 15 going cold.
 What do you think has prompted the current trends in programming?
 (Hint: Think about what we use to access programs.)

 A computer programmer creates and writes the code for software applications and operating systems.
 After a software developer or computer software engineer designs a computer program, the programmer writes code that converts that design into a set of instructions a computer can follow.
 The programmer tests the program to look for errors and then rewrites it until it is debugged, or error-free.
 A programmer continues to evaluate programs that are in use, making updates and adjustments as needed.
+However, no matter what field you want to go into, Computer Science is changing that industry.

 Directions: Find out about three career opportunities in programming.
 Pick one and find out the education, training, and experience required.
 In a paragraph (about 150 words) list the three career opportunities and then expand upon of the three.
 Explain why this career might be of interest to you.
 Place your paragraph directly in the textbox below.
 Do not attach a separate document but be sure you proofread before selecting the submit button.